SusanKern/NASAImages/README.md

 # NASAImages
-Fun app to experiment with networking and mapping JSON responses
+Fun app to experiment with networking and mapping JSON responses.

+This app connects with the public API provided by NASA and makes use of the "search by keyword" feature.
+Documentation of the API is found [here](https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf).

 ## Demonstrates